WHAT IS PERIODONTAL DISEASE?

 Periodontal disease begins when bacteria and their products invade the gum tissue surrounding the teeth.
 Once this bacteria invasion takes hold, the gums become puffy, sometimes bleed, and gradually lose their "grip" on the teeth they are suppose to protect.

-Pockets form where the gum loses its grip.
-These pockets allow more bacteria to lodge under the gum line below the reach of a toothbrush.
-Some of the bacteria produces toxins that cause an attack on the bone which supports the teeth.
-Without treatment, teeth may become loose and may need to be removed.
+Pockets form when the gum loses its grip.
+These pockets allow more bacteria to lodge under the gum line out of the reach of a toothbrush.
+Some of the bacteria produces toxins that attack the bone causing loss of the bone that support the teeth.
+Without treatment, the teeth may become loose and may need to be removed.